UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-exchange-2013-for-shared-permissions-exchange-2013-help.md

     ```

     > [!NOTE]
-    > The role group (in this procedure, the Active Directory Administrators role group) that has delegating role assignments for the Mail Recipient Creation role and Security Group Creation and Membership role must be assigned the Role Management role to run the <STRONG>New-ManagementRoleAssignment</STRONG> cmdlet.
+    > The role group (in this procedure, the Active Directory Administrators role group) that has delegating role assignments for the Mail Recipient Creation role and Security Group Creation and Membership role must be assigned the Role Management role to run the **New-ManagementRoleAssignment** cmdlet.
 The role assignee that can delegate the Role Management role must assign that role to the Active Directory Administrators role group.

 2. Add regular role assignments for the Mail Recipient Creation role to the Organization Management and Recipient Management role groups using the following commands.